guiriosoficial/CargoX-Challenge/README.md

 - They like _responsive layouts_,
 - They like _tests_.

-The following layouts must been developed:
+The following layouts must been created:

 **Desktop**
 ![tela](https://user-images.githubusercontent.com/234173/53424507-17f6ce00-39c2-11e9-945e-766d1961b4ac.png)